tyde-workshop/tyde-workshop.github.io/index.md

 layout: layouthome
 ---

-# Workshop on Type-Driven Development (TyDe)
+# Workshop on Type-driven Development (TyDe)

-The workshop on Type-Driven Development aims to show how static type information may be used effectively in the development of computer programs.
-Co-located with [ICFP](http://icfpconference.org/), this workshop brings together leading researchers and practitioners who are using or exploring types as a means of program development.
+The workshop on Type-driven Development aims to show how static type information may be used effectively in the development of computer programs.
+Colocated with [ICFP](http://icfpconference.org/), this workshop brings together leading researchers and practitioners who are using or exploring types as a means of program development.